sepideh-abedini/MaskSQL/Readme.md

 For instance, set `LIMIT=10` to run the pipeline for a dataset of size 10.

-`SLM_MODEL` and `LLM_MODEL` specify the id small/large language models to be used in the pipeline.
+`SLM_MODEL` and `LLM_MODEL` specify the ID of small/large language models to be used in the pipeline.
-These ids should be set based on the LM provider being used.
+These IDs should be set based on the LM provider being used.
 For instance, since we are using OpenRouter, model identifiers should be specified accordingly, e.g., `openai/gpt-4.1` for GPT-4.1.

 ### Run MaskSQL

-To run the MaskSQL, first you need to activated the venv and set the environment variables:
+To run the MaskSQL, first you need to activate the venv and set the environment variables:
 ```shell
 source .venv/bin/activated
 export $(cat .env | xargs)